timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 ## Desmuntar

+[^1]: (J) In this example, "Lacking control" might not be as clean as "Out of control" or "Uncontrolled".
+We might want to consider a more sophisticated negation strategy, taking into account the specific meaning of each card.
-[^1]: (J) However, this binary ontology does risk reducing the tarot's symbolic richness to a series of on/off switches, losing sight of more subtle shades of significance.
+[^2]: (J) However, this binary ontology does risk reducing the tarot's symbolic richness to a series of on/off switches, losing sight of more subtle shades of significance.
 As Greer cautions (and Jodorowsky echoes), a purely mechanical negation risks generating interpretations that are overly machinic or pessimistic.
 The program may need to incorporate additional heuristics to maintain a balanced perspective.
-[^2]: (J) Deliberately ridiculous examples; need to figure out a proper enum grammar.
+[^3]: (J) Deliberately ridiculous examples; need to figure out a proper enum grammar.
-[^3]: (J) This is better, I think.
+[^4]: (J) This is better, I think.
 Less ethically dubious, in terms of accidentally harvesting loads of sensitive user data.
 A way of honouring the querent's autonomy, even if/as they are just one object among many (lol).
-[^4]: (J) I think it makes sense to format these as verbs, foregrounding the processual nature of the operation.
+[^5]: (J) I think it makes sense to format these as verbs, foregrounding the processual nature of the operation.
-[^5]: (J) A little bit tenuous, but let's see.
+[^6]: (J) A little bit tenuous, but let's see.
-[^6]: (J) Ah yes, operationalising humour, what could possibly go wrong? ("What _is_ irony?" etc.)
+[^7]: (J) Ah yes, operationalising humour, what could possibly go wrong? ("What _is_ irony?" etc.)